“Let courage carry you.”

 I found this quote floating around the internet recently.
-And it just struck me suddenly to write about it.
+And it struck me suddenly to write about it.

 These words resonate with me in several parts of my life.

-For one, I’ve been struggling to be happy for several months now, and the reasons why seem to keep growing.
+I’ve been struggling to be happy for several months now, and the reasons why seem to keep growing.